The Psychology of Technology

 About

-Delve into the complex psychology of online identity, where curated personas and social comparison fuel anxieties and shape our self-esteem.
-Explore the paradox of connection, where we’re more digitally linked than ever, yet often feel profoundly isolated.
-Uncover the mechanisms behind information overload, the spread of misinformation, and the erosion of critical thinking in a world saturated with digital stimuli.
+Delve into the complex psychology of online identity, where curated personas and social comparison fuel anxieties and shape self-esteem.
+Explore the paradox of connection: how we’re more digitally linked than ever, yet often feel profoundly isolated.
+Uncover why “multitasking” is actually sabotaging your productivity, how the mere presence of a phone diminishes conversation quality, and the mechanisms behind information overload and misinformation in our algorithm-driven world.

 Praise for this book